-• A deep learning program to end all programs!
+A deep learning program to end all programs!

-- Starting from random play and given no domain knowledge except the game rules, Alpha Zero is a general algorithm that masters Chess, Go and Shogi. - ▷ No need to do supervised learning. - ▶ MCTS with deep learning beats alpha-beta with a human tuned evaluating function. - Claim to be as well for games with less-defined rules. - ▶ I tend to believe this is true!

-"AlphaZero shows that it can learn that knowledge automatically - at least if you have Google's 5,000 TPUs, which is a lot of computing!" - Daylen Yang.
+- Starting from random play and given no domain knowledge except the game rules, Alpha Zero is a general algorithm that masters Chess, Go and Shogi. - ▶ No need to do supervised learning. - ▶ MCTS with deep learning beats alpha-beta with a human tuned evaluating function. - Claim to be as well for games with less-defined rules. - ▶ I tend to believe this is true! - "AlphaZero shows that it can learn that knowledge automatically at least if you have Google's 5,000 TPUs, which is a lot of computing!" - Daylen Yang (a member of the Stockfish Chess program team) [Stetka'18]. - The Facebook PolyGames project tries to do a similar magic.